-The Company estimates the fair value of its money market funds, corporate debt, asset-backed securities, commercial paper, and U.S. treasuryand agency securities by taking into consideration valuations obtained from third-party pricing services.
+The Company estimates the fair value of its money market funds, corporate debt, asset-backed securities, commercial paper, U.S. treasury and agency securities, and supranational debt securities by taking into consideration valuations obtained from third-party pricing services.
 The pricing services utilize industry standard valuation models, including both income and market-based approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
 These inputs include reported trades of and broker/dealer quotes on the same or similar securities, issuer credit spreads; benchmark securities; prepayment/default projections based on historical data; and other observable inputs.

-Cash, Cash Equivalents and Marketable Securities
+Cash, Cash Equivalents, and Marketable Securities

 The Company considers all highly liquid investments with an original maturity of 90 days or less at the time of purchase to be cash equivalents.
-Cash and cash equivalents consist of deposits with commercial banks in checking, interest-bearing, and demand money market accounts.
+Cash and cash equivalents consist of deposits with commercial banks in checking, interest-bearing, and money market funds.

 The Company invests excess cash in marketable securities with high credit ratings that are classified in Level 1 and Level 2 of the fair value hierarchy.
-These securities consist primarily of corporate debt, commercial paper, asset-backed securities, and U.S. treasury and agency securities and are classified as "available-for-sale."
-The Company considers marketable securities as short-term investments if the maturity date is less than or equal toone year from the balance sheet date.
+These securities consist primarily of corporate debt, commercial paper, asset-backed securities, U.S. treasury and agency securities and supranational debt securities and are classified as "available-for-sale."
+The Company considers marketable securities as short-term investments if the maturity date is less than or equal to one year from the balance sheet date.
 The Company considers marketable securities as long-term investments if the maturity date is in excess of one year of the balance sheet date.